Table of Contents Show

 6.2 Everglades Holiday Park

-The Florida Everglades Airboat Tour is an absolute must on your list of fun things in Fort Lauderdale.
-You can view alligators, turtles, panthers, pythons, and storks among the vibrant wildlife.
+The Florida Everglades Airboat Tour is a must on your list of fun things in Fort Lauderdale.
+Among the vibrant wildlife, you can view alligators, turtles, panthers, pythons, and storks.
 Enjoy the full adventure with the offered airboat ride, and maybe you’ll come face-to-face with a baby alligator!

 6.3 Key West